-We’re now starting to celebrate Samhain again, in this way.
-We light candles in sacred ceremony and say our family names out loud, so that their existence can honoured by all the beings, in all dimensions, who reside here in this hallowed faery ring of the Isle of Glass, and then they’re able to pass on in peace.
+We’re now starting to shamanically celebrate Samhain again, especially in Avalon.
+We light candles in sacred ceremony and say our family names out loud, so that their existence can honoured by all the beings, in all dimensions, and then they’re able to pass on in peace.

 I personally find that taking part in these kinds of ceremonies to be enormously moving, and it seems to facilitate a huge leap forward in my spiritual understanding and progress.
-By lighting a candle and saying the names of my family ‘dead’ out loud, giving thanks for their lives, and in such a sacred space, seems to have opened up gates that had been previously closed, and pathways that had become blocked with overgrowth, for hundreds of years.
+By lighting a candle and saying the names of my family ‘dead’ out loud, giving thanks for their lives, and in such a sacred space, seems to have opened up gates that had been previously closed, and pathways that had become blocked with tangled overgrowth over hundreds of years.

-Halloween or Samhaim is the counterpart fire festival to Beltane which we celebrated on May Day.
-Beltane is timed to coincide with the rising of the Pleiades; at Samhain, that constellation is setting.
+Halloween or Samhaim is the counterpart fire festival to Beltane which we celebrate on May Day when the Pleiades are setting.
 Both Beltane and Samhain are fire festivals, however, Samhain is its polar opposite because it is one which is about restriction rather than opening up, and renunciation rather than fertility and growth, as we cast into the cauldron all that no longer serves our progress as a spirit passing along the human journey.

 In lighting a candle and naming our ‘dead’, we are in effect allowing our ancestors to pass through, and on to the next stage of their journeys.
 It’s a form of renunciation … in a way, of cognitively giving them back to the Source by the power of our intention.